aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 title: Infrastructure
 ---

-## The Plugin Marketplace Infrastructure
+## The Plugin Ecosystem Infrastructure

-In this section, we take a close look on the contracts constituting the plugin marketplace infrastructure.
+In this section, we take a close look on the contracts constituting the plugin ecosystem infrastructure.

 A plugin published on the Marketplace consist of